Ford Taurus Insurance Rates

 Rates are averaged for all Ford Taurus models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below is a quick rundown of the primary concepts that were raised in the charts and tables above.
+The items below are a condensed summary of the ideas that were covered in the charts and tables above.

 Rate Tables and Charts